sruthipunnana/github-repos/README.md

   4. Implemented server side search feature using github api where user can search required repos not constraining to current page.
   5. Handled edge cases of: validation for username in login page; unavailable username; no public repos of a user; max repos of 100 per page; no results found in search functionality.

-how to run in Local:
+How to run in Local:
 1. Clone the repository:

    ```bash